Glowing Holidays is reader-supported. We may earn commissions if you buy through our links.

 Decide What Type of Tree You Want

-If you are dead set on a live tree, decide on the size of tree you want and find a reputable supplier to get the best tree.
+If you are dead set on a live tree, decide on the size you want and find a reputable supplier to get the best one.
 You want one that will last the entire holiday season.
 But how can you tell if a tree is of decent quality?

 Be sure to buy a fresh tree.
 You can tell by looking at the needles.
 They should be green and fresh.
 The tree should be well-shaped and symmetrical, and the trunk should have no indentations or bumps.

-You’ll know the tree is fresh when you get home, and you can smell the aroma of the tree in your home.
+You’ll know the tree is fresh when you get home, and the aroma of the tree is all over your house.
 For more on how to pick a fresh tree and take care of it once you purchase it, check out this article from Linda Ly at Garden Betty.

-If you start your collection with an artificial tree, get an excellent quality one that will last you for years.
+If you start your collection with an artificial tree, get an excellent quality one that will last years.
 This is one of my favorites.

 It is a Balsam Hill Classic artificial tree.
 It is a quality tree.
 You’ll find them in sizes ranging from 4.5 feet to 9 feet.
 Click on the image to check them out on Amazon.

-And, if you want the best guide on how to buy an artificial tree, from choosing the size, shape, look, needle type, species, and color, then check out Balsam Hills’ comprehensive guide.
+If you want the best guide on buying an artificial tree, including tips on choosing the size, shape, look, needle type, species, and color, check out Balsam Hills’ comprehensive guide.

 Decide on a Color Scheme

 As your objective is to build a long-term collection, consider going with traditional Christmas colors.
-Unless, of course, you know you want a white tree with light pink decorations, and that is what you want to build on.
+Unless you know, you want a white tree with light pink decorations, which you want to build on.

 Buy Staple Ornaments

 Think shatterproof baubles, finials, and balls in all kinds of shapes.
-This will depend on your budget, the size of your tree, and how much you want to fill up your tree from year one.
+What and how much you buy will depend on your budget, the size of your tree, and how much you want to fill up your tree from year one.

 The easiest place to start is with the different collections you’ll find at retail stores or on Amazon.
 I like this set for an extensive collection of 132 times in all colors and shapes.